Fighting the U-boats

 By June 1942, aircraft equipped with ASV radar and the Leigh light were operating over the Bay of Biscay.
 In the first five months of the year patrols over the Bay had not sunk a single U-boat (and six aircraft were lost), but now Coastal Command had an effective weapon.
 The night attacks did not give any warning to the submarine.

 From August 1942 onwards the U-boats preferred surfacing at day, when they could at least see their attackers coming.
 But this too increased their vulnerability.
-Shipping losses from U-boats dropped from 600,000 per month to 200,000.
+Shipping losses from U-boats dropped from 600,000 tons per month to 200,000 tons.